tarunrochiramani/tweetr/README.md

 7. POST /rest/reTweet -> Creates a ReTweet.
 Requires "user_id" (UUID of the user creating the tweet) in the Header Request Body required {"tweetId" : }

 8. GET /rest/user/{userId}/tweets  --> Retrieves all Tweets and ReTweets by the given user in descending order of creation. i.e most recently created is first.
+(Pagination is PENDING)

 9. GET /rest/user/{id}/feed -> Retrieves most recent Tweets and ReTweets of users that the given {userId} follows.
 Also includes Tweets where the given {userId} was mentioned.
+(Pagination is PENDING)

 # Design